ntu-homeworks/CV-homework/reports/hw2.md

 Source code are included in the folder `src`.

+### Special Bonus Implemented
+I've done a special feature to improve the result in the third problem of this homework.
+I think this is worthy to get some bonus credit.

+In order to distinguish between various connected components, more easily than only with rectangle boarders, each component is assigned with an unique color and pixels of that component is filled with a relevant color.
+In addition, the rectangle boarders are also drew with that relevant color.
+Please reference to "**Result Images**" for the demonstration and "**Implementation Detail**" for the implementation (all the color drawing process do not depend on any library utility).

 ### Program Description
 - Programming language: **Python 2.7.10**
 - Used library: **Pillow 3.3.1** (Used to load/store image)